 Ginger - another convenient item to keep in your fridge is the ginger paste in the tube.
 It tastes wonderful in this recipe.

-Lime juice - this is another ingredient that I highly recommend you don't leave out.
+Fresh lime juice - this is another ingredient that I highly recommend you don't leave out.
 Just a little lime juice adds a great flavor burst to this soup!

 Seasonings - salt, pepper, and fresh cilantro

+Here's quick overview of the how to make Thai Coconut Shrimp Soup.
 Please, scroll down to the recipe card for more detailed directions.

-(2) To the same skillet, add the carrots, green onions, and red bell pepper.
+(Step 2) To the same skillet, add the carrots, green onions, and red bell pepper.
 Cook until the veggies start to soften, for about 4-5 minutes.
 Stir often.
 Add the garlic and ginger and give it a stir.
 Cook for another 1-2 minutes.

-(3) Add the coconut milk, broth, and curry paste.
+(Step 3) Add the coconut milk, broth, and curry paste.
 Stir to combine.
 Bring to boil, reduce heat, and simmer for about 5 minutes or until nice and hot.

-(4) Add the spinach and cook until it's wilted, for about 2 minutes.
+(Step 4) Add the spinach and cook until it's wilted, for about 2 minutes.
 Add the shrimp back to the skillet, and add the lime juice and cilantro.
 Taste test and add additional salt and pepper, if needed.
-Serve as is or serve it with steamed rice (or cauliflower rice for a low carb and keto version).

 Instead of white rice, serve with rice noodles or cauliflower rice.